rylandg/shrun/README.md

 sudo -E npx shrun build
 ```

+> Note: build also takes an optional `--image` flag which accepts either "alpine" or "ubuntu" (default: ubuntu)

 **Create a simple spec**

 By default, `shrun` looks for "specs" (CLI tests) in the `<project-root>/specs` directory.
 Here is an example spec that tests the `echo` command in bash: